 - 1 bunch cilantro about 1 1/2 cups, roughly chopped

 - 1 whole jalapeno cut into small chunks

 - 3 cloves garlic roughly chopped

 - 1 1/2 tsp cumin

 Place all ingredients into a blender or food processor and pulse until you've reached desired consistency.
 10-12 times for thinner consistency (like the pictures) or 6-7 times for chunkier salsa.
 Cover and refrigerate for at least 25 minutes so the flavors can marry.
 Salt to taste.
 Dig in and enjoy!
 Yields: About 5 cups Salsa

-*If following Weight Watchers Smart Points or Points Plus programs any amount would be zero points.
+*If following Weight Watchers Freestyle Smart Points, Smart Points, or Points Plus programs any amount would be ZERO! points.